V-1 flying bomb: Countermeasures at Antwerp

 Both British (80th Anti-Aircraft Brigade) and US Army anti-aircraft batteries (30th AAA Group) were sent to Antwerp together with a searchlight regiment.
 The zone of command under the 21st Army Group was called "Antwerp-X" and given the object of protecting an area with a radius of 7,000 yd covering the city and dock area.
 Initially attacks came from the south-east, accordingly a screen of observers and searchlights was deployed along the attack azimuth, behind which were three rows of batteries with additional searchlights.

 US units deployed SCR-584 radar units controlling four 90 mm guns per battery using an M9 director to electrically control the battery guns.
 British gun batteries were each equipped with eight QF 3.7-inch AA gun (94 mm) and two radar units, preferably the US SCR-584 with M9 director as it was more accurate than the British system.
 The radar was effective from 28,000 yd, the M9 director predicted the target location position based on course, height and speed which combined with the gun, shell and fuse characteristics predicted an impact position, adjusted each gun and fired the shell.

 In November attacks began from the north-east and additional batteries were deployed along the new azimuths, including the 184th AAA Battalion (United States) brought from Paris.
 Additional radar units and observers were deployed up to 40 mi from Antwerp to give early warning of V-1 bombs approaching.
 The introduction of the VT fuse in January 1945 improved the effectiveness of the guns and reduced ammunition consumption.
 From October 1944 to March 1945, 4,883 V-1s were detected.
-Of these, only 4.5 percent fell into the designated protected area.
+Of these, only 4.5 per cent fell into the designated protected area.